openannotation/xpath-range/README.md

 ## Testing

-You can run the command-line test suite by executing `npm test`, or you can launch the development environment using `npm start', and then point your browser to http://localhost:4000/test/runner.html
+You can run the command-line test suite by executing `npm test`.

+To run the test suite in a browser, install the karma test runner

+    npm install -g karma-cli

+and then run `karma start` and it will print directions for debugging.

 ## Maintainers